MrNickCoder/ParadoxLib/README.md

 <b>ParadoxTickingBlock</b>: A ParadoxInventoryBlock with slimefun ticker

 <b>ParadoxMachineBlock</b>: A ParadoxTickingBlock which implements EnergyNetComponent and provides a process method

+<b>ParadoxGeneratorBlock</b>: A ParadoxTickingBlock which implements EnergyNetComponent and provides a generate method

 ## Utils
 <b>SkullTexture</b>: A class to get a custom skull texture even if its not in textures.minecraft.com